-Cooperative Education And Internship Programs
+Internship Programs

 Recognizing that learning can take place outside the classroom, Carroll College allows its students to participate in a work program that relates to their area of studies.
-This employment must relate directly to classroom work in order to qualify for cooperative education/internship.
+This employment must relate directly to classroom work in order to qualify for an internship.
 Close cooperation between Carroll and the participating companies insures a work experience that contributes significantly to the student's overall growth and professional development.

-Juniors and seniors in any major area may participate in either program with the approval of the department chairperson, academic advisor, cooperative education program director, and the Vice President for Academic Affairs.
-Students receive monetary compensation and credit for cooperative education and credit only for internships.
-A student may earn a maximum of 6 semester hours in the cooperative education program.
-Enrollment in the course must be during the same semester in which the actual work experience takes place.
-Interested students should contact the Director of the Internship Program at the Career Center.
+Juniors and seniors in any major area may participate with the approval of the department chairperson, academic advisor, and the internship coordinator.
+Students will receive academic credit and may or may not receive monetary compensation for an internship.
+A student may earn a maximum of 6 semester hours in the internship program.
+Enrollment in the course must be during the same semester in which the majority of the work experience takes place.
+Interested students should contact their academic advisor and the intership coordinator at the Career Services Office.